 The Office of Food and Nutrition Services provides a variety of nutritious choices for breakfast and lunch every day.
 Our menus are planned by a registered dietitian in accordance with the Dietary Guidelines for Americans.
-The school lunch program is operated under the federally funded National School Lunch program and administered by the USDA and the Virginia Department of Education.
-We served 664,768 breakfasts and 2,078,697 lunches last year.
-We look forward to serving you this school year.
+The Food and Nutrition Services department is a self-supporting $9.1 million business.
+Over 150 food service professionals take pride in serving 18,000 customers daily at 34 schools and satellite centers.
+The food service program, as an extension of the educational programs in the schools, is operated under the federally-funded National School Lunch Act and Child Nutrition Act.

 As the school year winds down you might be wondering what happens to your graduating seniors meal account balance.
 You can transfer the balance to a younger sibling, request a refund via check, or donate to a needy family.
 Please email firstname.lastname@example.org and make sure to include the following info: